I once coached a client for a quick, 5-day strategy for marketing his information business.

 The email sequences went like this:

-5 emails in 5 days, segmented by people who clicked and people who did not click on the emails they received.
+5 emails over the 5-day strategy, segmented by people who clicked and people who did not click on the emails they received.

 On day 5 – while the schematic above calls for 1 email on Day 5 – I chose to send a second “final chance” email.
 This was a good decision, as an additional surge of orders came with that last call to action.